KuoLiu5951/no_bug/Project5/README.md

      -- 03/29/2019:
      Our team implemented button features in javasript and upgrade the html -- 03/30/2019:
-     Our team connected js with html and displayed the picture
+     Our team connected js with html and displayed the picture.
+     --03/31/2019:
+     Our team had the last group meeting to put everybody's part together then looking for bugs and upgrade each button feature especially timer and hint button.
+     --04/01/2019:
+     We are done with the README.

 ## Reference
-   Stack Overflow
+   Stack Overflow,Youtube teaching video